 The short-term effects of the drug include:

 Someone who is abusing Dramamine, and has been for a long time, puts themselves at great risk for serious side effects and complications.
 This medication may be available over the counter, but it should never be thought of as “safe” for that reason.
+The medication is safe or low-risk only if used by the directions printed on the bottle’s label or given by a doctor.

 Some of the long-term effects and risks include: